This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 And since they’re a baby, it’s not like you can get away with only having a couple outfits for them in each size.
 Babies get gross fast.
 Blowouts, food spills, playing in dirt, etc. make for a lot of outfit changes.
 Our baby regularly goes through three outfits during the day, not including pajamas

 Then once they hit toddler age, they become even harder on clothes as they become more mobile and into everything.

 All told, you end up going through a lot of clothes in the first few years of your kid’s life.
 If you’re buying your baby all these clothes new, the costs add up quickly.

-As a forever frugal person, I’ve pulled out all the stops to try to keep our baby clothing costs low.
-In our eldest baby’s first year of life, I spent just over $100 on all his clothes (a good chunk of which were optional purchases like holiday pjs, so I could have kept our costs even lower if I wanted).
+As a researcher and forever frugal person, I’ve pulled out all the stops to try to keep our baby clothing costs low.
+In our eldest baby’s first year of life, I spent just over $100 on all his clothes (a good chunk of which were optional purchases like holiday pjs, so I could have kept our costs even lower).

 1. Accept all hand-me-downs

 If you are offered hand-me-down baby and toddler clothes, always say yes.
 Sure, you may not need it all and it may not be your perfect style but this is single-handedly the easiest and best way to save money on baby and toddler clothes.

 My strategy has been to accept everything and hang on to it until my baby hits that size clothes.
 I have found on a number of occasions that I didn’t truly appreciate what baby clothes I’d need at that point until I was actually in that stage.
 For example, before my baby was born I didn’t appreciate how helpful it is to have extra clothes to keep in diaper bags, cars, at daycare, etc.